Northwest Art Alliance

 The display typically hangs approximately 6 months in the assigned store.
 No rental fee or commission will be charged to the artist.
 Artists are responsible for their own sales.

 PCC Community Markets is a triple-bottom-line food cooperative with over 118,000 active member-owners.
 Founded in the Seattle region 1953, PCC now operates 15 stores in the Puget Sound area, including the cities of Bellevue, Bothell, Burien, Edmonds, Issaquah, Kirkland, Redmond and Seattle.
 The Seattle stores are in the neighborhoods of Ballard, Central District, Columbia City, Fremont, Greenlake, View Ridge and West Seattle.
-The co-op also plans to open a new store in Madison Valley.
 Find the store near you HERE

 Alyson Storms, a contemporary abstract mixed media artist residing and practicing in Seattle, WA, draws inspiration from her West Coast roots to create vibrant depictions of nature.
 Her unique artistic style captivates viewers with its distinctiveness, offering interpretations ranging from topographical representations of the Earth to underwater perspectives and landscapes of distant horizons.
 Infused with contrasting and harmonious colors, as well as bold compositions, her artworks come alive.